[Published 26 Feb 2019 in the Broad Street Review and reprinted here by permission.]

 There are six movers, two to a truck.
 Each one of them says “Excuse me” when I’m in their way, like it’s their fault.
 They’re strong, and fast.
 We couldn’t get the Post-Its up on the doors quick enough: Bedroom #2, Living Room, Downstairs Office.

 We have two Amish-built picnic tables, two-inch-thick lumber bolted and over-engineered, from Zern’s (R.I.P.) in Gilbertsville, each one the weight of a small pony.
 One huge guy carries one all by himself.
 One little guy carries the other.
-“Excuse me,” says the little guy behind me while I’m watching the big guy.
+“Excuse me,” says the little guy behind me while I’m watching the huge guy.

 The Ikea shelves don’t fall apart, but those slide-in backs don’t work.
-The glorified cardboard warps and pop out of its grooves; nails attempt holding them against the frame but give it up after about two months.
+The glorified cardboard warps and pops out of its grooves; nails attempt holding them against the frame but give it up after about two months.
 Sweden, please work on that back design.

 With the units empty and prone in the new living room, I try re-establishing contact, nailing into new particle board, straightening backs that won’t straighten, a three-arm job.